 To stop the con, the decision was made to redesign the $5 note, which in fact reversed the Treasury Department’s longstanding position that it would not change the design of the $1, $2 and $5 denominations.
 The redesigned $5 Federal Reserve notes entered circulation in March 2008 and became Felix’s first major accomplishment as Director.

-With the 3-D Security Ribbon, which is woven into the paper not printed on it, the bells change to 100s when the note is moved back and forth.
-The Bell in the Inkwell changes from copper to green when the note is tilted.
+In the 3D security ribbon, which is woven into the paper, not printed on it, the bells change to 100s when the note is moved back and forth.
+The bell in the inkwell changes from copper to green when the note is tilted.

 |A 2013 $100 Federal Reserve note graded PMG 68 Superb Gem Unc EPQ with the PMG Larry Felix Signature Label.

 With currency designs becoming more technologically complex, Felix decided to update the Bureau’s quality management system and implement new indirect inking intaglio presses, which gave the Bureau the ability to print a 50-note sheet of currency, compared to the 32-note sheet that had been produced for decades.
 Converting to new equipment and producing larger sheets greatly improved the Bureau’s efficiency, printing capabilities and consistency.
 Felix has said that the installation, testing and implementation of this equipment is one of the highlights of his career.